 The following recipe was sent to me by a reader who got it from the archives of “New Jewish Cuisine” on the Jewish Television Network.

-2 tablespoons chopped garlic
+- 2 Tablespoons chopped garlic

-1 cup sliced onions
+- 1 cup sliced onions

-1/2 cup red bell peppers, diced medium
+- ½ cup red bell peppers, diced medium

-1/2 cup green bell peppers, diced medium
+- ½ cup green bell peppers, diced medium

-2 small zucchini, diced medium
+- 2 small zucchini, diced medium

-1/2 cup pitted olives
+- ½ cup pitted olives

-1/3 cup fresh herbs
+- ⅓ cup fresh herbs

-1/2 cup pot cheese
+- ½ cup pot cheese

-1/2 cup farmer's cheese
+- ½ cup farmer's cheese

-1/2 cup grated havarti cheese
+- ½ cup grated havarti cheese

-2 packages dry yeast
+- 2 packages dry yeast

-1/2 cup warm water
+- ½ cup warm water

-2 tablespoons honey, divided
+- 2 Tablespoons honey, divided

-1 1/2 cups cool water
+- 1½ cups cool water

-2 teaspoons salt
+- 2 teaspoons salt

-4 tablespoons olive oil
+- 4 Tablespoons olive oil

-6 cups flour
+- 6 cups flour

 Optional Cookie Filling:

-2 ounces light brown sugar
+- 2 oz. light brown sugar

-1/2 teaspoon sugar
+- ½ teaspoon sugar

-4 ounces orange juice
+- 4 oz. orange juice

-1 ounce bourbon
+- 1 oz. bourbon

-1 ounce honey
+- 1 oz. honey

-In a large sauté pan add the olive oil, garlic, onions, and peppers and zucchini.
+- In a large sauté pan add the olive oil, garlic, onions, and peppers and zucchini.
 Sauté until onions are translucent.

-fire.
-Place in a large bowl and fold in the eggs and cheeses.
+- Place in a large bowl and fold in the eggs and cheeses.

 - In a food processor put in all the flour.
 While the machine is on add the cool water mix, then the warm water mix.
 Process until the dough pulls away from the sides of the bowl.

-Remove to a large, well-oiled bowl.
+- Remove to a large, well-oiled bowl.
 Cover with plastic wrap or a damp towel.
 Let rise until doubled in volume in a warm area.
 Punch down dough.

 - Roll out to approximately two 10” circles.
 Fill each with stuffing and pinch into triangles.